c4cs/c4cs.github.io/_commands/tutorials/io_redirection.md

 ~~~

 #### `<` operator
-Feeds the contents of the file on the right into the standard input stream of the program on the left.
-Will not modify any of the contents of the file, and will throw an error if it doesnt already exits.
+Feeds the contents of the file on the right into the input of the program on the left.
+Will not modify any of the contents of the file, and will throw an error if it doesnt already exist.

 ~~~ bash
 $ echo "I love bash" > message.txt
 $ cowsay -w < message.txt
  _____________
 < I love bash >
  -------------